-There are no negative tax shifts resulting from this Project.
 The taxes generated by the current value of the property shall continue to be allocated between taxing jurisdictions pursuant to standard statutory requirements.
 Only the incremental taxes created by the Project will be captured to pay eligible public expenditures.
-Since the incremental taxes would not exist without the use of TIF to support the Project, the true tax shift of this Project is a positive shift in taxes in the first year and a more substantial positive shift in taxes after 15 years.
+Since the incremental taxes would not exist without the use of TIF to support the Project, the true tax shift of this Project is a positive shift in taxes after 15 years.
 However, for the purposes of illustrating the incremental taxes used for TIF, the 15 year tax shift is as follows:

 a.
 Redevelopment Project Valuation: \$77,232

 b.
-Projected Completed Project Assessed Valuation: \$10,350,000
+Projected Completed Project Assessed Valuation: \$14,000,000

 c.
-Projected Incremental Valuation: \$10,272,768
+Projected Incremental Valuation: \$13,922,768

 d.
-Estimated Tax Levy: 1.893785
+Estimated Tax Levy: 1.917669

 e.
-Annual Projected Tax Shift: \$194,544
+Annual Projected Tax Shift: \$266,993

 Note: The Projected Tax Increment is based on assumed values and levy rates; actual amounts and rates will vary from those assumptions, and it is understood that the actual tax shift may vary materially from the projected amount.
-The levy rate is assumed to be the 2018 levy rate.
+The levy rate is assumed to be the 2022 levy rate.
 There has been no accounting for incremental growth or change in the tax levy over the 15 year TIF period.
+There has been no accounting for any annual state property tax credit.